mmarchetti90/RNASeq_Alignment/README.md

 Simple Nextflow pipeline for FastQC and alignemnt of RNASeq raw reads.

-Analysis is based on a Docker image, automatically built if not present.
+Analysis is based on a Docker image, which can be build with the shell script in the 0_dockerfiles directory.

 Edit nextflow.config file for declaring experiment type.